Meshiest/phibrain/README.md

 Name inspired by the respective anime tv show.

-Web application where members solve one of a two sided jigsaw puzzle.
+Web application where members solve multi sided jigsaw puzzles on the same pieces.

 ## Setup

 1. `npm install`
 2. `npm start`
-3. connect to `ip:3000`
+3. connect to `ip:7777`